 Dramatically perched atop a low cliff above Sandy Bay, Casa del Mar is not far from the famous Devil’s Tear, where crashing waves have shaped a spectacular rock formation.
 Nusa Lembongan offers some of the best diving and snorkelling in Indonesia.
-With a myriad of dining options and restaurants nearby, Casa del Mar is a great place to relax and have fun.
+With various dining options and restaurants nearby, Casa del Mar is a great place to relax and have fun.
 Fast boats from Sanur and Benoa Harbour leave mainland Bali for Nusa Lembongan throughout the day.
 The island experiences two seasons during the year.
 Like mainland Bali, the wet season is from December to February, and the dry season is from March to November.

 Sandy Bay Beach Club0.26 km